Sylvester House Renovation

 Project Background

 The renovation of Sylvester House at Principia College in Elsa, Illinois, stands as a testament to preserving historical significance while embracing modern amenities.
-The Tudor-style cluster of cottages that make up Sylvester House was designed by Bernard Maybach in the 1930s and was an integral part of the overall master plan for Principia College, as envisioned by Maybach himself.
+The Tudor-style cluster of cottages that make up Sylvester House was designed by Bernard Maybeck in the 1930s and was an integral part of the overall master plan for Principia College, as envisioned by Maybeck himself.
 This historically significant building required careful consideration and innovative solutions.
 With its heavy mass walls and the absence of advanced infrastructure, the renovation posed several challenges ranging from identifying embedded steel to integrating modern HVAC systems.

 Project Deliverables